 While it may not have the versatility of more feature rich cajons it does have a very good sound representation.
 It has a great balance of snare and bass drum tones.

 The LP Americana Groove Wire Cajon offers a great value to any musician looking for a great sounding and affordable cajon.

 The Meinl Percussion JC50LBNT cajon is a great option for an entry-level cajon.

 A positive feature of this cajon that many instruments in this price range don’t have is that you can adjust the top playing surface.
 This allows you to control the amount of percussive “slap” that’s present in your tone.

-Lastly, the most notable feature of this cajon when you consider its price point is the fact that it comes with a two year manufacturer’s warranty when purchased from authorized retailers.
-The general stipulations apply of course, so the warranty doesn’t cover things like damage from modification or improper handling.
-The inclusion of a warranty means that you can purchase this cajon with a lot more confidence than you’d be able to with entry-level instruments that don’t come with a warranty.
+One of the most notable features of this cajon when you consider its price point is the fact that it comes with a two year manufacturer’s warranty when purchased from authorized retailers.

 The instrument has a good tone and volume for the price, standing head and shoulders above many of its competitors in this department.
 It is smaller than many high-end cajons, but regardless of this it’s still regarded to produce a very respectable amount of volume.
 In summary, the Meinl Percussion JC50LBNT Cajon is a great option for beginners.